multivactech/testnet/README_EN.md

 ### Program command parameter
 Parameter name | Definition
 ---|---
-listen | IP address and Port No. monitored by the program (To check your LAN IP address, please use the command line ifconfig) sk | MultiVAC deposit account private key
+listen | IP address and Port No. monitored by the program (To check your LAN IP address, please use the command line ifconfig). sk | MultiVAC deposit account private key.

 ### Notes
 The MultiVAC mining client won't consume a lot of storage and computing resources.
 However, it's dependent on your network environment.
 Please make sure your network environment and resources are sufficient to run the client.